Mawdesley: Geography

 The village sits on a low rise from the surrounding Mawdesley Moss, a flat, intensively-farmed plain.
-The moss forms the eastern edge of the West Lancashire Coastal Plain with the neighouring Croston Moss and contains a three-turbine 2,250kW wind farm.
+The moss forms the eastern edge of the West Lancashire Coastal Plain with the neighbouring Croston Moss and contains a three-turbine 2,250kW wind farm.

 The River Douglas runs along the western boundary of the moss, flowing north to meet the River Ribble at Hesketh Bank.
 The Syd, Reed and Bentley brooks and a number of sluices run through the village into the Douglas, and the moss contains a pumping station.
 The Rufford branch of the Leeds and Liverpool Canal runs alongside the river in this area, having superseded the Douglas Navigation as a trading route in the 18th century.

 The nearest hill, Harrock Hill (515 ft) belongs to the neighbouring parishes of Hilldale and Wrightington.
 This low, rolling hill is visible in some areas of Mawdesley and, with the wind farm, serves as a landmark from the surrounding flat landscape.